agschwender/pilbox/README.md

 The application allows the use of the resize functionality via the command line.

     $ python -m pilbox.image --width=300 --height=300 http://i.imgur.com/zZ8XmBA.jpg > /tmp/foo.jpg

+If a new mode is added or a modification was made to the libraries that would change the current expected output for tests, run the generate test command to regenerate the expected output for the test cases.

+    $ python -m pilbox.test.genexpected

 Deploying
 =========